GitHubDragonFly/CAER_Video_GUI/README.md

 - Side effect seems to be dropped frames (at least on my computer):
   - Displayed video might slow down a bit
   - Saved video might speed up a bit
+  - Scale the video down to achieve better frame rate (0.5 seems to work fine)

 Tested as working in Windows 10 with python v3.6.8.